arun-gupta/strava-stats-java/README.md

 For detailed setup instructions, configuration options, API documentation, and troubleshooting, see [SETUP.md](SETUP.md).

+To recreate this application in any language or stack, see the language-agnostic [requirements.md](docs/requirements.md).

 ## Technology Stack

 - **Spring Boot 3.5.7** - Application framework